lscalese/journal-file-indexer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat&logo=AdGuard)](LICENSE)
 # IRIS Journal file indexer

 **Important : *It is not ready to use.
 This package is currently on OEX only to facilitate iterative reviews during development.
-Consider that it will be ready only from version 1.0.0.***
+Consider it will be ready only from version 1.0.0.***

 ## Description